HHS Agency Roles

 In conjunction with the Food and Drug Administration (FDA), the Office of the National Coordinator for Health Information Technology (ONC), and the full PSWG, AHRQ revised the device event-specific Common Format (available in Version 1.1) to include patient safety events related to Health Information Technology (HIT).
 This Common Format, Device or Medical/Surgical Supply including HIT Device (Version 1.1a), was released in October 2010.

 AHRQ and the PSWG released Common Formats for skilled nursing facilities in March 2011, and in November 2011, an additional module (Beta Version) for venous thromboembolism (VTE) was incorporated that includes both deep vein thrombosis (DVT) and pulmonary embolism (PE).
 In April 2012, AHRQ and the PSWG developed Common Formats-Hospital Version 1.2, which featured new content to incorporate the Event-Specific Formats VTE and Device/HIT.
 In July 2012, Common Formats–Readmissions Version 0.1 Beta was released to allow hospitals to aggregate data and analyze readmission attributes.

 As more providers and PSOs are able to aggregate data using the Common Formats developed by AHRQ, the Patient Safety Act authorizes AHRQ to facilitate the development of a network of patient safety databases that will aggregate nationally non-identifiable data on patient safety events.
 The goal of this effort is to enable better identification of trends and permit analysis of the underlying causes of even the rarest patient safety events.
-The Act permits, but does not require, PSOs, health care providers, or others to voluntarily contribute nonidentifiable data to this effort.
+The Act permits, but does not require, PSOs, healthcare providers, or others to voluntarily contribute nonidentifiable data to this effort.
 The Patient Safety Act also directs AHRQ to incorporate this nonidentifiable trend data in its annual National Healthcare Quality and Disparities Report (QDR).
-The QDR is available in hard copy and electronically on the AHRQ Web site at https://www.ahrq.gov/research/findings/nhqrdr/index.html.
+The QDR is available in hard copy and electronically on the AHRQ Website at https://www.ahrq.gov/research/findings/nhqrdr/index.html.